mongodb-university/realm-template-apps/README.md

 ## Adding a New Template App

 1. Add your project in its own subdirectory.
-   If you are basing your project off of an existing project (for example, creating a Flexible-Sync version of a partition-based app), consider using the Bluehawk `state` tags and using Bluehawk to copy each app to its own subdirectory within the `/generated` directory.
+If you are basing your project off of an existing project (for example, creating a Flexible-Sync version of a partition-based app), consider using the Bluehawk `state` tags and using Bluehawk to copy each app to its own subdirectory within the `generated` directory.

 2. Be sure your project uses a `realm.json` file to get the app id and base url info: